jnf/blinder/db/texts/event_info.md

 ## 2015 Call for Proposals (CFP)

-Greetings!
+Hello!
 We look forward to reviewing a wide range of proposals for presentations at Open Source & Feelings.
 The info on this page will help you prepare for submitting your proposal.
+You’ll find the link to the proposal form at the bottom of this page.

 ### About You